 Fibroids are commonly asymptomatic, but clinical features include menorrhagia, abdominal swelling, pelvic pain, dyspareunia, dysmenorrhoea and urinary/bowel symptoms.
-The diagnossi of fibroids is based on pelvic ultrasonography and treatment usually resolvs around management of menorrhagia.
+The diagnosis of fibroids is based on pelvic ultrasonography and treatment usually revolves around management of menorrhagia.

 Intrauterine contraceptive devices (IUDs) may be used as long-term contraception and can be used as an emergency contraceptive device within 5 days of unprotected sexual intercourse.

-Traditional IUD are made of copper and may be inserted for up to 10 years in duration.
+A traditional IUD is made of copper and may be inserted for up to 10 years in duration.
 They are effective contraceptives that work by causing cervical mucus to be thicker in consistency and alters motility within the uterotubal system.
 Collectively this prevents sperm migration.

 Nevertheless, IUDs have an increased risk of bleeding irregularities including menorrhagia.
-This is compared to intrauterine contraceptive systems (e.g. mirena), which may be used as a treatment for menorrhagia, leading to reduced menstrual blood flow.
+Compare this to newer intrauterine contraceptive systems (e.g. mirena), which may be used as a treatment for menorrhagia.

 The cardinal symptom of menorrhagia is heavy blood loss during menstruation.

 The presence of other clinical features usually points towards an underlying pathology and can include the following:

-The principle consideration for the diagnosis of menorrhagia is an agreement between patient and clinician that menstrual bleeding experienced is heavy.
+Diagnosis of menorrhagia relies on an agreement between patient and clinician that menstrual bleeding experienced is heavy.

-Further investigations may be warranted depending on the presenting symptoms and examination findings of the patient (i.e. a pelvic mass warrants urgent investigation with imaging).
+Further investigations may be warranted depending on the presenting symptoms and examination findings of the patient (e.g. a pelvic mass warrants urgent investigation with imaging).
 Up to 40-60% of cases of menorrhagia have no underlying cause known as dysfunctional uterine bleeding.

 Investigations are important to help delineate the underlying cause and assess for complications (e.g. iron-deficiency anaemia).